fetchai/cosmpy/docs/auto-compounder.md

 ## Auto Compounder

-Then we can construct a code that `claims` rewards and `delegates` the rewarded tokens back to the `validator`.
+Then we can construct a code that claims rewards and delegates the rewarded tokens back to the `validator`.
 This way we keep growing our [`Stake`](staking.md) and therefore we generate compounded rewards.
-We first need to define the time limit and the compounding period.
+We first need to define the `time limit` and the compounding `period`.

-It is important to note that each time an account performs a claim or a delegate `transaction` it has to pay certain `fees`, therefore the compounding period has to be long enough to generate sufficient rewards to exceed the fees that will be paid in each transaction.
+It is important to note that each time an account performs a claim or a delegate transaction it has to pay certain fees, therefore the compounding period has to be long enough to generate sufficient rewards to exceed the fees that will be paid in each transaction.

 ```python
 # set time limit and compounding period in seconds
 time_limit = 600
 period = 100
 ```
-Finally, we start a timer that `claims` rewards and `delegates` them in each `time period`.
-Notice that in the code below we constructed a while loop that will be running until the timer exceeds the time limit.
+Finally, we start a timer that claims rewards and delegates them in each time period.
+Notice that in the code below we constructed a while loop that will be running until the timer exceeds the `time limit`.
 Each loop will last the time specified in `period`.
 We query the balance before and after claiming rewards to get the value of the reward after any fees.
 If the true reward value is positive, we delegate those tokens to the validator, if it is negative, it means that the fees from claiming and delegating transactions exceeded the rewards and therefore we won't delegate.

 ```python